DEEJCUK/data/README.md

 # my-portfolio
-this is my professional portfolio
+this is my professional portfolio.
+It uses AWS CLI tools, Git, ReactJS and other amazing stuff